yumc-afk/SkyRL/skyrl-train/docs/recipes/skyrl-sql.rst

 SkyRL-SQL
 =========

-We provide scripts to reproduce the results for `SkyRL-SQL-7B <https://novasky-ai.notion.site/skyrl-sql>`_ using SkyRL-train and SkyRL-gym.
+We provide scripts to reproduce the results for `SkyRL-SQL-7B <https://novasky-ai.notion.site/skyrl-sql>`_ using SkyRL-train and SkyRL-Gym.

 Pre-requisites